thamannanoushad/AI-ML-Internship-Task-7/README.md

 * Trained an SVM with linear and RBF kernel
 * Visualised the decision boundary
 * Tuned the hyperparameter
-* Used cross-validation,accuracy,confusion matrix to evaluate the model
+* Used cross-validation, accuracy, confusion matrix to evaluate the model